algrafonde/hello-world/README.md

 |main|creation of README.md file|following the GitHub Guide|
 |~~Readme-edits~~|writing in said file|Why not?|

+I'm just adding this line to test pushing from terminal.

 Current TO_DO list:

 - [x] Create new branch